The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 But there are side effects.

-But that’s neither true nor fair.
+But that’s neither fair nor accurate.

-We all live in a world of scarcity.
-For most organisms, conserving energy is a matter of life and death.
-We're thus super averse to expending energy without a really good reason.
+All living things evolved in a world of scarcity.
+For most organisms, conserving energy is a matter of life and death.Humans are no different.
+We're deeply averse to burning energy without a damn good reason.
+Without enough desire to make the cost worth it.

 I know these regions of the brain communicate through electric pulses and neurochemicals, but I like to imagine them communicating via an endless stream of office memos: